dbperry17/ClockPuzzleSolver/README.md

 The solver on the website does everything I need it to, I just want to see if I can recreate it.

 Please note that this project is currently incomplete, and it is only public for the purpose of letting friends/potential employers see what I work on.
+If you attempt to use or fork this and have issues, I cannot help you.